-The expected volatility assumptions are based on historical experience.
+The expected volatility assumptions are based on historical experience commensurate with the expected term.
 The risk-free interest rate is based on the yield of a treasury note with a remaining term equal to the expected life of the stock option.

 The expected stock option life assumption is based on the Securities and Exchange Commission's ("SEC") guidance in Staff Accounting Bulletin ("SAB") No. 107 ("SAB No. 107").
 On December 21, 2007, the SEC issued SAB No. 110 stating that they will continue to accept SAB No. 107, past the original expiration date of December 31, 2007.
-For stock options granted during fiscal years 2015, 2014, and 2013, we believe that our historical stock option experience does not provide a reasonable basis upon which to estimate expected term.
+For stock options granted during fiscal years 2016, 2015, and 2014, we believe that our historical stock option experience does not provide a reasonable basis upon which to estimate expected term.
 We utilized the Safe Harbor option, or Simplified Method, to determine the expected term of these options in accordance with SAB No. 107 for options granted.
 We intend to continue to utilize the Simplified Method for future grants in accordance with SAB No. 110 until such time that we believe that our historical stock option experience will provide a reasonable basis to estimate an expected term.

-The following table summarizes information about stock options outstanding at May 30, 2015 (in thousands, except option prices and years):
+The following table summarizes information about stock options outstanding at May 28, 2016 (in thousands, except option prices and years):